 It is also important to include a bit of the surrounding environment in your virtual tour so that travelers can get an idea of the atmosphere and culture within your town.
 You could even focus on unique attractions in your area to pique the viewers’ interest.

-Along with your basic property description, your contact details should also be featured on your virtual tour if you plan to post the tour on multiple channels.
+Along with your basic property description, your contact details should also be featured on your virtual tour if you plan to post the video on multiple channels.
 This way, even if a traveler only sees the virtual tour and nothing else, they’ll still be able to connect with you and possibly make a booking.

 Basic details to include will be a contact number, email address, and website.
 However, the latest digital trend is to include a QR code instead, which can lead viewers straight to your website or listing.
 A QR code is the better option in terms of the user experience because it means that they will be re-directed directly to where they need to be instead of having to manually type your contact information.